n8UR3RmH9M/rZEbpUbMA7uBzhQQk2Pj34c9c/tech-notes/cnvzdhnjyw4=.md

 ## Find all open ports fast with RustScan

-For more details see [RustScan Project](https://github.com/RustScan/RustScan).

-### Installation
-For this guide, we will install using a docker image.
-You can, however, install with different options on the [Github Project](https://github.com/RustScan/RustScan).
+For this guide we will install using a docker image.
+However you can install with different options check the [Github Project](https://github.com/RustScan/RustScan).

-To install, using docker image as of writing the latest version is  [rustscan:2.0.0](https://hub.docker.com/r/rustscan/rustscan).
+To install using docker image as of writing the latest version is  [rustscan:2.0.0](https://hub.docker.com/r/rustscan/rustscan).

 ```sh
 sudo apt update && \